eberte/Fractals/Explaining Mandelbrot/Explaining Mandelbrot.md

 ## Explaining Mandelbrot

-###### note: All the functions are derived from or based on code in PYTHON: MAKE YOUR OWN MANDELBROT SET By Tariq Rashid Some information on the functions is also from this article.
+###### note: All the functions are derived from or based on code in PYTHON: Make Your Own Mandelbrot Set By Tariq Rashid.
+Some information on the functions is also from this article.

 ### Import Statements